 Marvelous Metamorphosis

-This robust ladybug garden allows you to watch as larvae turn into ladybugs over the course of around four weeks.
+Witnessing metamorphosis firsthand is a childhood rite of passage.
+This robust habitat allows your child to watch larvae transform into ladybugs over the course of a few weeks.

 Pros